Land Remote Sensing Program

 The Department of the Interior's U.S. Geological Survey (USGS) and NASA presented the 2013 William T. Pecora Award for achievement in Earth remote sensing to Dudley B. Chelton, distinguished professor of Earth, Ocean, and Atmospheric Sciences at Oregon State University, Corvallis.
 Chelton was recognized for his contributions to ocean remote-sensing science, education, and applications.

-Visit the Latest Archive page for information highlighted here in the past.
+Visit the Highlights Archive for information highlighted here in the past.

-The Department of the Interior has released its remote sensing activities report for Fiscal Year 2011 (FY11).
-This report from the DOI Remote Sensing Working Group (DOIRSWG) provides a sampling of the many FY11 applications of remote sensing across the Department.
+The Department of the Interior has released its remote sensing activities report.
+This report, from the DOI Remote Sensing Working Group, provides a sampling of the many FY12 applications of remote sensing across the Department.
 Remotely sensed data, information, and resources contribute significantly to mission-critical work across the DOI.
 Spanning data sources from aerial photography, to moderate resolution satellite data, to highly specialized imaging sensors and platforms, DOI personnel use remotely sensing capabilities to evaluate and monitor land-surface conditions over the vast areas for which DOI has responsibility.

-Visit the Latest Feature Science Archive page for information highlighted here in the past.
+Visit the Featured Science Archive for information highlighted here in the past.

 * This page contains links to non-government websites and applications that may have different privacy policies from the USGS.
 The services used from these sites are not endorsed by the U.S. Geological Survey or any other Federal Government agency.
 All logos used on this page are the property of the respective companies.